JumHorn/vim/README.md

 cp .ycm_extra_conf.py ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp/ycm/

 # YouCompleteMe configuration for clang
+this step is not nessary only if your YCM doesn't complete your code

 1. find clang path
 > echo | clang -v -E -x c++ -

+gcc also the same
+> echo | gcc -E -Wp,-v -s

 2. copy path to .ycm_extra_conf.py with isystem,path